HarpyWar/windows-service-template/README.md

 ## Quick Start to develop your own windows service

+First rename `WindowsServiceTemplate.csproj` of your project, namespaces using Refactor tool, and `AssemblyInfo.cs` properties.

-`TestService.cs` is an example polling service.
-It just sends "ping" to a terminal window for each second.
+`TestService.cs` is an example polling service that run in a separate thread.
+It just sends "ping" to stdout for each second.
 Rename and modify it to suit your needs.

 In the `Service.cs` you can handle service events like `Start`, `Stop` and `Shutdown`.

 In the `Installer.cs` you can handle `Before` and `After` installation events.

-In the `AppSettings.cs` you can define own properties that should conform to properties in `App.config` section `appSettings`.
+In the `AppSettings.cs` you can define own properties that should conform to properties in `App.config` of section `appSettings`.

-Define the following field in each class where you need logging.
-It's needed to keep correct caller class name for each log line.
+Define `Logger` variable in each class where you need logging.
+It's needed to keep correct caller class name in each log line:
 ```cs
 private static readonly Logger Logger = LogManager.GetCurrentClassLogger();
 ```
 Then use `Logger.Debug()`, `Logger.Info()`, `Logger.Error()`, etc.

 ## Notes

-Administrator privileges are required for a service install/uninstall.
+Administrator privileges are required to install/uninstall a service.
 UAC execution level of the application is defined in `app.manifest`.
 Switch comment block there if you need to disable required administrator rights.
 ```xml
 <!--<requestedExecutionLevel level="asInvoker" uiAccess="false" />-->
 <requestedExecutionLevel level="requireAdministrator" uiAccess="false" />